kharismaprams/kharismaprams/README.md

 - 🧑‍💻 &nbsp; Also known as Kharis and I'm Fulltime researcher.
 - 🤔 &nbsp; Exploring new technologies and developing programming insights.
 - 🧑‍🚀 &nbsp; Also learning solidity, smart contract and blockchain.
-- 🎓 &nbsp; Studying Computer Science & Engineering at University of Indonesia.
+- 🎓 &nbsp; Studying Computer Science & Engineering at Internet😝.

   <div align="center">
   <h3><b>🥨Stay connected with me👈</b></h3>